icyphox/site/pages/blog/2019-in-review.md

 Just landed in a rainy Chennai, back in campus for my 6th semester.
 A little late to the "year in review blog post" party; travel took up most of my time.
-Last year was pretty eventful (at least in my books), and I think I did a bunch of cool stuff---let's see!
+Last year was pretty eventful (at least in my books), and I think I did a bunch of cool stuff -- let's see!

 ## Interning at SecureLayer7